caadams4/pilgrimage-writeup/Pilgrimage.md

 * [Read about the Principle Privilege Least Priviledge](https://www.paloaltonetworks.com/cyberpedia/what-is-the-principle-of-least-privilege#:~:text=The%20principle%20of%20least%20privilege%20(PoLP)%20is%20an%20information%20security,to%20complete%20a%20required%20task.)

 ### Upgrade Binwalk
 Binwalk v2.3.2 is vulnerable to remote code execution.
-This is a **critical** vulnerability and upgrading to Binwalk v2.3.3+ should be done **immediately**
+This is a **critical** vulnerability and upgrading to Binwalk v2.3.3+ should be done **immediately**.
 * [Read about remote code execution](https://www.crowdstrike.com/cybersecurity-101/remote-code-execution-rce/)